AnkKumarGupta/Mental-Health-Profiler/README.md

 ## Demo

 The final part of the code uses **ipywidgets** to create a user friendly interface that takes input and produces the output in a very simple and intuitive way.
-It can be used after executing the file
+It can be used after executing the file *Training_Pipeline_with_Demo.ipynb*

 ## Reference